 For years, I have used a tag line as part of my signature on online forums.
 It says, “Code as if the person that will modify your code is a crazy lunatic that knows where you live.
 That person is probably you.”
 I don’t know who to attribute this saying to, but adhering to it will help you and your team members from going insane.

 This article is published from the DNC Magazine for Developers and Architects.
-Download this magazine from here [PDF] or Subscribe to this magazine for FREE and download all previous, current and upcoming editions.
+Download or Subscribe to this FREE magazine from here [PDF] to access all previous, current and upcoming editions.

 The primary thing this tag line is telling us is to use good coding guidelines.
 Note that I don’t use the term “coding standards”.
 I do this for a reason.
 A standard is a rule.
 A guideline is a recommendation.
 Those are very different things.
 A rule is strict and shouldn’t be broken.
 A guideline is more of a suggestion, albeit, a strong suggestion.